lewagon/dotfiles/04-Front-End/05-DOM-and-Events/01-Select-element/README.md

 You should already have Node installed.
 Check with `node -v`.

+Later this week we will also be using `yarn`, a JavaScript package manager.

-Install yarn with one of the following:
+To install it run one of the following in the terminal:

 ```bash
 # OSX